Acupuncture and dry needling are two common modalities that members may wish to practise as a standalone service.

-At the current time, the CSP does not set out any specific educational expectations of acupuncture and/or dry-needling educational programmes, nor does it verify that any programme is approved for UK practise.
+At the current time, the CSP does not set out any specific educational expectations of acupuncture and/or dry needling educational programmes, nor does it verify that any programme is approved for UK practice.

 Some employers may require you to undertake a specific educational programme, and any course you undertake may not necessarily be transferrable to another employer.

 Once you have established your competence in acupuncture and dry needling you must undertake appropriate CPD activities to ensure that you maintain your ongoing competence in acupuncture and/or dry needling.

 Do I have to say that I am a physiotherapist when using acupuncture and/or dry needling in my physiotherapy practice?

 Yes.
 Many patients may be reassured to know that their acupuncture or dry needling is being delivered by a registered health professional and so you may find it useful in promoting your services.

 All your acupuncture and dry needling services must have an element of assessment, professional judgement and record keeping to them in order to meet the HCPC standards of practice, and therefore be considered part of physiotherapy practice.